dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 <li><p>For analytics type <em>event</em>, the default boundaries will be configured to encapsulate any events with an event date after the reporting period starts and before the reporting period ends.</p></li>
 <li><p>For analytics type <em>enrollment</em>, the default boundaries will encapsulate all enrollments with an enrollment date after the reporting date starts and before the reporting period ends.
 In addition, the default enrollment program indicator evaluates the newest event for all program stages regardless of date.</p></li>
 </ul>
-<p>It is possible to change the upper and lower boundaries to include a longer or shorter period relative to the reporting period, or delete one of the boundaries - in effect returing all data before or after a certiain period.
+<p>It is possible to change the upper and lower boundaries to include a longer or shorter period relative to the reporting period, or delete one of the boundaries - in effect returning all data before or after a certain period.
 It is also possible to add more constraints, for example to make an enrollment program indicator only include event data up to a given point in time.</p>
 <ul>
 <li><p>Boundary target: Can be <em>incident date</em>, <em>event date</em>, <em>enrollment date</em> or <em>custom</em>.
 Designates what is being constrained by the boundary.</p>
 <p><em>custom</em> is used make boundary that target either a date data element, tracked entity attribute or the presence of an event in a program stage.
 This is done with a custom expression on the form:</p>